Job Description: Educational Programs Assistant (Part-Time Internship Position)

 Leadership Rochester Organization

 Leadership Rochester provides community leadership education to adult professionals and high school youth committed to strengthening Greater Rochester.
-Established in 1991, LR is small nonprofit with broad connection to the community.
+Established in 1991, LR is a small nonprofit with a broad connection to the community.

 Leadership Rochester Programs